Are you a Homeowner, Landlord or Business looking for a local Electrician?

 Outdoor Sockets are a must-have for those with a garden who use outdoor electrical appliances such as lawnmowers and jet washers.

-Sure you can plug an extension lead into an indoor socket and run it outside, but it’s inconvenient and a trip hazard.
+Sure, you can plug an extension lead into an indoor socket and run it outside, but it’s inconvenient and a trip hazard.

-RCD’s (residual current devices) feature on most outdoor sockets protecting you from electrocution should you cut through the lead while mowing the lawn.
+RCDs (residual current devices) feature on most outdoor sockets protecting you from electrocution should you cut through the lead while mowing the lawn.

 Sockets in your home are powered by the ring main (ring circuit’s the correct term, but most people use the term ring main) A ring of twin and earth cables.

-The power draw on electrical sockets can be very demanding the cables are set up in a ring to lower the electrical strain, ensuring every socket in your home has power.
+Power runs to the sockets and then back to the consumer unit along a neutral wire.
+Hence the term ‘ring’ the power draw on electrical sockets can be very demanding.
+The cables are set up in a ring to lower the electrical strain, ensuring every socket in your home has power earth wires included in the circuit to ‘ground’ the electricity in case of a fault.

 Smoke & Heat Alarms